PlexDevelopment/Website/docs/customization/config.md

 ## Server
 ### server.name
 The name of your server goes here and is used throughout Plex.

 ### server.motd
 The text here will appear on the server list.

 ### server.colorize_motd
 This determines if the message of the day should randomly be colorized.
 You can disable this option and manually colorize your MOTD.

 ### server.sample
 This lets you specify a custom message under the player count in the server list.

+## server.timezone
+This lets you customize which timezone various messages appear in (e.g. ban message end date)

 ## Titles
 ### titles.masterbuilders